tonytrev/pe_fund_redemptions/README.md

     * You will get the real one after step 5, but use this placeholder for now before deployment
   - `NOTIFICATION_EMAIL` = `your-email@example.com`
 6. Once you deploy your application
-7. You can login, but your Agent will not work
+7. You can login to your app throught he URL, but your Agent will not work
 8. Activate the Amazon Bedrock Nova models (Micro, Pro, Premium) in your AWS account (region us-east-1)
-9. *You must also enable the Claude Sonnet 4 model - even though we are invoking Nova-Micro - Strands needs the claude model to be enabled to work
+9. *You must also enable the Claude Sonnet 4 model - even though we are invoking Nova-Micro - Strands needs the claude model to be enabled to work (this could change in later versions of `strands-agents`*

 *Pay close attention to the environment variables - these have to be set before you deploy*